Should You Take Portraits On Location Or In A Studio?

 7. Can’t risk prying eyes during your session?

-This applies to photoshoots with a trademarked or secret product, celebrity status, and risque attire.
-If privacy is essential and you can’t risk the peanut gallery or photobombers, then you need a studio.
+This applies to photoshoots with a trademarked or secret product, celebrity status, and risqué attire.
+If privacy is essential and you can’t risk the peanut gallery or photobombers, you’ll be better off with a studio photography session vs an outdoor photoshoot.

 8. Need immediate access to a changing room or bathroom?